Position

 What is the job outlook for a Payroll Manager?

-Payroll Managers can expect a competitive salary as well.
+Payroll Managers enjoy a competitive salary.
 The BLS reports an average national annual compensation of $150,940.
-This figure highlights the financial rewards that come with this role.
-Additionally, the average national hourly compensation stands at $72.57, reflecting the value placed on the expertise of Payroll Managers.
-These figures make the role attractive to job seekers looking for both job security and a good salary.
+This figure highlights the financial rewards of this career.
+Hourly compensation stands at $72.57, reflecting the value placed on the skills and responsibilities of Payroll Managers.
+Job seekers can look forward to both job security and a rewarding salary.

 Continue to Salaries for Payroll Manager